hy-reza/learn-go-jwt/README.md

-# Assignment 10 FGA Go Hactiv8 - REST API Product with Login and Register
+# Assignment 10 FGA Go Hactiv8 - REST API Product

 This project is a RESTful API for managing products with user authentication and authorization features.
 The API is built using Golang and provides the following functionality: